ef-labs/vertx-solr-service/README.md

     "status": <status>
 }
 ```
-*`max_score` - The maximum score for the search.
+* `max_score` - The maximum score for the search.
-*`number_found` - The total number of results found.
+* `number_found` - The total number of results found.
-*`start` - The starting point of this query.
+* `start` - The starting point of this query.
 This number will increment based on the rows parameter passed in.
-*`docs` - The docs array, which holds the query results.
+* `docs` - The docs array, which holds the query results.
-*`status` - The status of the Solr core.
+* `status` - The status of the Solr event bus message.
 If the status is not "ok" something has gone wrong.

 An example reply message would be: